chenxiunt/LocalRelevant_Geo-Obfuscation/ARTIFACT-EVALUATION.md

 There is no security issue and ethical concerns.

 ## Environment
-In the following, describe how to access our artifact and all related and necessary data and software components.
-Afterward, describe how to set up everything and how to verify that everything is set up correctly.

-Here’s the description formatted as a Markdown (.md) file:

-markdown
-Copy code
-# Software and Environment Requirements

 The artifact is developed and tested using **MATLAB R2024a**, with the following MATLAB **Optimization Toolbox** installed.

 The artifact is compatible with major operating systems supported by MATLAB, including: